You can send money quickly and securely to more than 99 countries with ANZ's international money transfer service.

-Being one of the big four banks in Australia, ANZ offers a secure, quick and easy way to transfer funds into an overseas account.
+ANZ offers a secure, quick and easy way to transfer money into an overseas account.
 The money is transferred electronically to the nominated bank account, usually within two business days.
-By international standards, this is a relatively medium length of time.

-You can transfer local currencies to over 60 countries with ANZ, making their service is useful if you're planning on sending money to popular destinations or more exotic countries.
+You can transfer local currencies to more than 99 countries with ANZ, which is beneficial if you need to send money to more exotic countries that alternative providers may not support.

 Before you sign up

-You need to have an ANZ bank or credit card account to send money overseas with ANZ.
-You can compare and sign up for an ANZ bank account here.
+You need to have an ANZ transaction account or credit card to send money overseas with ANZ.
+You can take a look at the ANZ Access Advantage account here.
+ANZ bank account here.

 How much does it cost to transfer money with ANZ?